From Baptist Preacher to Mormon Teacher

 Inconsistency Number 2 in Myers’s story: A lack of training for the ministry

 While he does take great care not to call himself a Baptist “minister” or “pastor,” Myers does describe himself as a former “Baptist preacher.”
 Because “minister” and “pastor” are typically considered to be synonymous with “preacher” in most denominations, how many readers (especially Mormons) would assume that Myers must have served full-time in the Christian ministry?
 When I saw the title to the book, I too assumed that Myers must have been a Baptist pastor.
 The title of the books practically demands this assumption.
 Please understand that I am licensed by a Baptist denomination and received my Master’s of Divinity (M.Div.) from a Baptist seminary.
 Of course, there are different types of Baptists out there, yet despite my familiarity with many of these, I have never heard anyone distinguish between a Baptist pastor/minister and a “Baptist preacher.”
-And despite the fact that I have guest preached in a number of Baptist churches, I would never call myself a “Baptist preacher.”
+And despite the fact that I have been a guest preacher in a number of Baptist churches, I would never call myself a “Baptist preacher.”
 My point?
 It is confusing to use the term “Baptist preacher” in the title as well as throughout the book, giving a mistaken impression that Myers was a pastor in good standing.

 As far as his training, Myers never attended any Bible college or seminary.
 He apparently was not licensed or ordained as a minister, either with the Pentecostal or Baptist churches where he preached.
 Myers writes,